0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/user-tx-flow/sequencer-flow-egp.md

     - Transactions with these two opcodes get executed with the $\texttt{GasPriceSigned}$.
     - Otherwise, they are executed with the $\texttt{NEGP}$.

-   Since the sequencer is obliged to execute all transactions in the pool, any of the above stages leads to some execution of transactions.
+   Since the sequencer is obliged to execute all transactions in the pool, each transaction is executed during a particular stage of the flow described above.

    The entire sequencer flow is summarized in the figure below.